Skip to navigation Skip to content

 Photo of blog author Jennifer Rydzewski

-Jennifer Rydzewski is an environmental interpreter for Forest Preserve District.
+Jennifer Rydzewski is an ecologist for the Forest Preserve District.
 She has a B.S. in animal sciences and an M.S. in natural resources and environmental sciences from the University of Illinois at Urbana-Champaign, and an M.A. in zoology focusing on community-based conservation and experiential learning from Miami University.
-Her 10+ years of professional experience in environmental education include outdoor, classroom, community, zoo and residential camp settings.
-Her favorite things about being a naturalist are learning something new every single day and sharing excitement about nature with others.
+Her work focuses on invertebrate species management in DuPage County.
+It’s a balance between protecting and restoring beneficial insect populations and minimizing threats to human and environmental health.
+Her favorite things about being an ecologist are learning something new every day and sharing excitement about nature with others.

 Subscribe To Stories